The storage layer of CockroachDB's architecture reads and writes data to disk.

 cockroach process reads and writes its data on disk.

 This data is stored as key-value pairs on disk using RocksDB, which is treated primarily as a black-box API.
-Internally, each store contains three instance of RocksDB:
+Internally, each store contains three instances of RocksDB:

 - One for the Raft log